sobansky/prettier-more/README.md

-# prettier-more
+# Prettier More
-Code formatter using prettierx
+Code formatter for Visual Studio Code using prettierx.